COil/Jobeet2Bundle/README.md

 You can find the MySQLWorkbench schema of the database in __/Resources/doc/jobeet2.mwb__

 Todo
 ----

 ### Chap12
-* Apply the Jobeet2 admin theme
-* Add a security rule to access /admin/dashboard
 * Check the problem with the company field (https://github.com/sonata-project/SonataAdminBundle/issues/524)
-* Check the problem with the SonataAdminBundle translations not displayed
+* Check the problem with the SonataAdminBundle translations not displayed (upgragde bundle)

 Problems